Kong/docs.konghq.com/app/konnect/analytics/use-cases.md

 ### Total API usage by {{site.konnect_saas}} application over the last 30 days

 You can track requests per minute, per day, and even differentiate it across different APIs.
-However, because {{site.konnect_saas}} allows applications to consume services, you must be able to explain which applications drive the most traffic to your APIs.
-Applications can be anything: public web applications, mobile applications, and internal services that consume APIs.
+However, because {{site.konnect_saas}} allows applications to consume API products, you must be able to explain which applications drive the most traffic to your APIs.
+Applications can be anything: public web applications, mobile applications, and internal Gateway services that consume APIs.

 To configure the {{site.konnect_saas}} to create a look back report of total traffic across different applications, set the following options in the UI: